Give your career the gift of Coursera Plus with $160 off, billed annually. Save today.

 What's included

-13 videos2 readings2 quizzes
+13 videos2 readings2 assignments

 In the conclusion of the course, we will recap what we have covered.
 This represents both techniques specific to regression, as well as foundational machine learning concepts that will appear throughout the specialization.
 We also briefly discuss some important regression techniques we did not cover in this course.<p> We conclude with an overview of what's in store for you in the rest of the specialization.